 Weaken eye muscles

-Weaken eye muscles is one of the common reasons for developing squint.
+Weaken eye muscles is one of the common reasons for developing squint eye in babies.
 If the muscles around one eye are weaker than the other both eyes will be unable to work together.

-Children with some medical conditions such as Down syndrome may also be at risk of developing squint.
+Children with some medical conditions such as Down syndrome may also be a cause of squint eye in babies.

 Symptoms of squint